 Through Zapier's automatic workflows, which we call Zaps, you can stop worrying about chasing unpaid invoices and focus on more meaningful work.

 We've collected a few Zaps—our word for the automated workflows you create with Zapier—to help you automate payment reminders, log invoices, and more.
-To get started, click on the Use this Zap button and we'll guide you through the set-up process.
+To get started, click on the button next to the name of a Zap you'd like to try, and we'll guide you through the set-up process.
 You can read more about setting up Zaps here.

 You'll need a Zapier account to use the workflows in this piece.
 If you don't have an account yet, it's free to get started.